 It is anticipated that the most competitive applicants will have the foundational science coursework completed prior to these upper division courses.
 Additional undergraduate-level coursework is recommended to prepare the applicant with breadth and depth of knowledge and skills.
 While selecting a major in the sciences is not required, we encourage significant experience in upper-division coursework in rigorous academic settings.

-- Complete at least 90 hours of college course work at an institution accredited by a regional institutional accreditor in the US.
-Your degree along with all subject requirements must be completed prior to matriculation.
+- Complete at least 90 hours of course work at an institution accredited by a regional accreditor that is recognized by both the United States Department of Education and the Council for Higher Education Accreditation.